Dieteria canescens: Range and habitat

-Dieteria canascens is native to western and central North America, from the Pacific Coast to the Western part of the Great Plains, from British Columbia south to California, Sonora, and Chihuahua, east to Saskatchewan, the Dakotas, and Oklahoma, with a few isolated populations in Iowa and Minnesota.
+Dieteria canescens is native to western and central North America, from the Pacific Coast to the Western part of the Great Plains, from British Columbia south to California, Sonora, and Chihuahua, east to Saskatchewan, the Dakotas, and Oklahoma, with a few isolated populations in Iowa and Minnesota.

 Growth pattern

-Dieteria canascens is a woolly-haired, glandular annual or perennial herb with one or more branching stems sometimes exceeding 100 cm in height.
+Dieteria canescens is a woolly-haired, glandular annual or perennial herb with one or more branching stems sometimes exceeding 100 cm in height.

 Leaves and stems

 The linear to oblong leaves may reach 10 cm long near the base of the stems, their edges usually serrated or toothed.

 The stems are glandular with short hairs.

 Flowers and fruits

 The inflorescence bears one or more flower heads lined with several layers of pointed, curling or curving phyllaries.
 The head has a center of many yellow disc florets and a fringe of blue or purple ray florets each 1 to 2 centimeters long.
 The fruit is an achene around 3 millimeters in length tipped with a pappus of long hairs.

 A number of insects can often be found in the flowers.